A fictional Fighting Game

 - Instant Runes: Appear before his Limit Break attacks.

 - Ki Attacks: Subverted: he's mistaken as using Ki but it's Non-Elemental magic.

 - Knight Templar: His revenge against the Halo who exploited him as a slave?
 Take Over the World by using methods almost as bad as theirs.

 - Megaton Punch: Almost all his special moves are this, except the Rending Ki Needle, which is a projectile attack.

 - Pragmatic Villainy: R' does not force anybody to follow him.
-He accepts Ken's departure and barely even gives a reaction to the massive desertion wave the R System faces in Barrier of Horizon, but he still fights off the people who attempt to destroy it in Primordial Struggle.
+He accepts Ken's departure and barely even gives a reaction to the massive desertion wave the R System faces when it's in charge of Seki City, but he still fights off the people who attempt to destroy it.

 - Super Speed